Fishing rod: Bending curvature and tapering

-The bending curve isn't easily described by terms.
-However, some rod & blank manufacturers try to simplify things towards their customers by describing the bending curve by associating them with their action.
+The bending curve is not easily described by terms.
+However, some rod and blank manufacturers try to simplify things towards their customers by describing the bending curve by associating them with their action.
 The term fast action is used for rods where only the tip is bending, and slow action for rods bending from tip to butt.
 In practice, this is misleading, as top-quality rods are very often fast-action rods, bending from tip to butt.
-While the so-called 'fast-action' rods are stiff rods (with absence of any action) which end in a soft or slow tip section.
+While the so-called "fast-action" rods are stiff rods (with absence of any action) which end in a soft or slow tip section.
 The construction of a progressive bending, fast action rod is more difficult and more expensive to achieve.
-Common terms to describe the bending curve or properties which influence the bending curve are: progressive taper/loading/curve/bending/..., fast taper, heavy progressive (notes a bending curve close to progressive, tending to become fast-tapered), tip action (also referred to as 'umbrella'-action), broom-action (which refers to the previously mentioned stiff 'fast action'-rods with soft tip).
+Common terms to describe the bending curve or properties which influence the bending curve are: progressive taper/loading/curve/bending/..., fast taper, heavy progressive (notes a bending curve close to progressive, tending to become fast-tapered), tip action (also referred to as "umbrella"-action), broom-action (which refers to the previously mentioned stiff "fast action"-rods with soft tip).
 A parabolic action is often used to note a progressive bending curve, in fact this term comes from a series of splitcane fly rods built by Pezon & Michel in France since the late 1930s, which had a progressive bending curve.
 Sometimes the term parabolic is more specific used to note the specific type of progressive bending curve as was found in the Parabolic series.

 A common way today to describe a rod's bending properties is the Common Cents System, which is "a system of objective and relative measurement for quantifying rod power, action and even this elusive thing ... fishermen like to call feel."

 The bending curve determines the way a rod builds up and releases its power.
 This influences not only the casting and the fish-fighting properties, but also the sensitivity to strikes when fishing lures, the ability to set a hook (which is also related to the mass of the rod), the control over the lure or bait, the way the rod should be handled and how the power is distributed over the rod.
 On a full progressive rod, the power is distributed most evenly over the whole rod.